 Metrically compatible fonts

 Metrical compatibility means that if you start writing a text in Helvetica and then switch to Arial, the text's proportions will not change.
-Both Helvetica and Arial are proprietary fonts, which means that you have more restrictions and must pay a license to use them in a specific way.
+Both Helvetica and Arial are available through proprietary fonts, which means that you have more restrictions and must pay a license to use them in a specific way.
 Free fonts allow you to have more control over them without having to pay a license fee.

 Arial / Helvetica